chaotic-aur/notes/README.md

   - A general rule of thumb: `-bin` and all other, quick-to-build packages belong into `hourly` routines.
 Likewise, heavy packages belong in `daily`.
   - New, quick-to-build packages can always be added to `ufscar-hpc` - it is a big cluster with a lot of processing power.
 Balancing packages between `hourly.1` and `hourly.2` routines is a good idea.
   - The heaviest packages are built by `ufscar-hpc`, eg. `ungoogled-chromium`
-  - The `garuda-cluster` handles packages of the Garuda team, therefore it is managed by Garuda staff only.
+  - The `garuda-cluster` handles packages of the Garuda team and also a huge amounf of packages which used to built on `dragon-cluster`.
-  - The `dragon-cluster` is handled by [@dr460nf1r3](https://github.com/dr460nf1r3), most of the packages here are used by him.
-Lately, also requested, heavier packages like kernels can be added to the `afternoon` routine.
+  - The `garuda-repo` handles packages of the Garuda team and is exclusively managed by team members.
+Most of the packages built are getting built by the custom `garuda` routine.
+TKG Kernels are also managed by this guy.
-  - The `dragon-cluster` also builds the complete `kde-git` stack.
-All things related to KDE can have their `-git` PKGBUILDs added to the `nightly` routine.
+  - The `garuda-cluster` also builds the complete `kde-git` stack to a separate `chaotic-aur-kde` repository.
   - The `CatBuilder` is [@Edu4rdSHL](https://github.com/Edu4rdSHL) PC, therefore he is the only one managing the package list.
-TKG Kernels are also managed by him.
 - Since its best to keep good track of where packages came from, the established way of formatting the package list:
   - For requested packages, we want to mention the issue followed by the requested package (and eventually its dependencies to make clear, why the particular package was added as well).
 Leave a space between issues and sort things alphabetically.
   - Issues should also be sorted in order.
-  - Staff members may add their desired packages to the `ufscar-hpc` or `dragon-cluster` routines.
+  - Staff members may add their desired packages to the `ufscar-hpc` or `garuda-cluster` routines.
 Take a look at where other maintainers added their stuff and add it accordingly.
   - If in doubt, the staff chat is always the best place to ask questions! 🐱

     ```md